vincent-it/warehouse-to-it/README.md

 # Warehouse to IT Support — My Job Transition Journey

 ## About me
-I’m transitioning from warehouse operations/admin to IT Support.
+My goal is to transition from warehouse operations/admin to IT Support.
 This repo documents my learning, hands-on labs, and troubleshooting write-ups to show job-ready skills.

 ## What’s inside
 - **Coursera: Microsoft IT Support Specialist** (graded assignments + notes)